ssc-spc-cloud-nuage/eslz-template/blueprint_fundations/README.md

-# ESLZ (Enterprise Scale Landing Zone) LZ blueprint
+# ESLZ (Enterprise Scale Landing Zone) fundations blueprint

 ## Description

-This level1 blueprint will deploy the project specific Landing Zone resources needed to support the ESLZ.
+This level 1 blueprint will deploy all Landing Zone resources needed to support the ESLZ.

 The following resources will be deployed by this blueprint: